GaryAsher/challenge-run-site/README.md

-# challenge-run-site
+# Challenge Run Community (CRC)

-Early landing page for the Challenge Run Community.
+Early development website for the Challenge Run Community.

+This repository hosts the public landing page for CRC.
+Source code is not licensed for reuse or redistribution.